-The logical log is current if its 'flags' column contains a C. Find this logical log and note its number.
-If the number is between one and ten on a Windows NT/2000 platforms, you must advance the log with the onmode -l utility.
+The logical log is current if its flags column contains a C. Find this logical log and note its number.
+If the number is between one and 10 on Windows NT/2000 platforms, you must advance the log with the onmode -l utility.